wp-plugins/be-it-facebook-sidetab/readme.txt

 Tags: facebook, slide, tabs, like box
 Requires at least: 2.7
 Tested up to: 3.3
-Stable tag: 1.0.1
+Stable tag: 1.0.2

 Be-It Facebook Like Box side tab is a sliding and floating tab on left or right screen that has multiply options for viewing.

 == Description ==

-Be-It Facebook Like Box side tab is a sliding and floating tab on left or right screen that has multiply options for viewing.
-Enter your Facebook page info in settings and slide tab will appear on frontpage.
-More info is coming in next release.
+Have you been frustrated over where to put your Facebook like box … now your worries are over.
+With Be-It Facebook Slide tab you can now choose where on left or right side you want to have your like box floated.
+You can change hight from top and also slide in and out time.
+You can also change your tab image to one that fits you.
+The plugin is build with WP jQuery.

 == Installation ==